 Critique of Conspiracism (Routledge, 2024-2025)

-I have also had the opportunity to talk about the project in a presentation called “Violence, Religion, and Conspiratorial Thinking” at the American Academy of Religion Meetings in San Antonio in November 2021, and in a talk called “Conspiracism and Critique: A Critical Theory and Political Theology of Conspiratorial Thinking” in the Department for the Study of Religion Colloquium Series at the University of Toronto on March 17, 2022.
+Over the past few years I have presented my work on the project at the American Academy of Religion Meetings in San Antonio in November 2021 (“Violence, Religion, and Conspiratorial Thinking” ), in a talk called “Conspiracism and Critique: A Critical Theory and Political Theology of Conspiratorial Thinking” in the Department for the Study of Religion Colloquium Series at the University of Toronto on March 17, 2022, and in a talk for the Canadian Institute for Far-Right Studies on July 25, 2024 (“What is Conspiracism?
+What is Critique?: Conspiratorial Thinking and the Hermeneutics of Suspicion”).

 “If we look at the most sweeping conspiracy theories, they insist that nothing happens by accident; nothing is as it seems; and that everything is connected.
 Yet these salient characteristics are strikingly similar to the features of many religious belief systems.
 To be sure, this is not to say that religions are conspiracy theories, only that there are structural similarities that sometimes lead them to join hands.”